Exiledz5155/4707-ga2/README.md

 Team 27 <br>
 Danny Bui, Annalise Xiao, Shreya Srivasyava, Vy Bui Nguyen <br>

-Please refer to our relational mapping in ra.png for reference.
+Please refer to our relational mapping in ra.png for reference, which includes corrections from our original group assignment 1 submission.

 NOTES:
 - We assumed that a customer has only one email address.